Full-time: Over one year, Part-time: Two or three years

 For the MSc, Research Methods and a double module Dissertation are undertaken in addition to completion of the PGDip and PGCert modules.

-Modules offered are; HVAC for Sustainable Buildings; Engineering Design Project; Strategic Project Management; Facilities Management; Carbon Regulation and Policy; Contractual Issues; Sustainable Electrical Services; and Dissertation.
+Modules offered are; HVCA for Sustainable Buildings , Engineering Design Project Strategic Project Management Facilities Management, Sustainability in the Built Environment Sustainable Electrical Services , Research Methods and Dissertation.

 MSc with Work Placement

 This MSc course is designed to encourage students to approach their academic and professional careers as creative and innovative managers and engineers and to ensure that the successful graduates will have potential to contribute to significant advances in engineering and technological and social issues associated with the building engineering services industries.

 The Masters course helped to further my understanding in various aspects of building services – such as electrical design which is not part of my day to day role.
 The production of several reports and my Masters dissertation also allowed me to develop skills which I now use regularly, such as research methods and improved structuring and details within documents.

 The course was important for my career progression as it will allow me to attain Chartered Engineer status and has ensured a greater competency in all aspects of my profession.

 Since completing the MSc, I have become a partner in the Building Services Consultancy for which I work, and my responsibilities include the full design and specification of mechanical systems – for all types and sizes of buildings, surveying buildings and construction sites, and holding design team meetings.

 International opportunities may include overseas field trip to Hong Kong and attendance to ASHRAE winter conference in USA.